 Upcoming Atlanta Film Society Screenings and Events

-The Atlanta Film Society presents a diverse slate of year-round offerings for film-lovers and filmmakers, as well as both established and emerging industry professionals.
+The Atlanta Film Society presents an assorted slate of year-round offerings for film-lovers and filmmakers, as well as both established and emerging industry professionals.
 Join our Email List and find us on Facebook, LinkedIn or Twitter for information on upcoming events.
 Please become an ATLFS MEMBER for special discounts on tickets, registrations & submissions, invites to exclusive advance screenings, and other special perks.

 Screenings and Events